-Creating an identity for your service or product starts with your brand’s core promise.
-This defines how you will serve your customers and differentiate the brand from its competitors.
+Before creating an identity for your service or product you’ll want develop your brand strategy and define your brand’s core promise.
+This defines how you will serve your customers and differentiate your brand from its competitors.

 Your brand’s promise is supported by various brand pillars – these make your brand memorable and reinforce its purpose.